Posted on Monday, January 25, 2010

 - Lectures and presentations

-This type of interpreting frequently requires audiovisual equipment, such as wireless receivers, headsets and microphones, to relay messages quickly to a large audience.
+This type of interpreting service frequently requires audiovisual equipment, such as wireless receivers, headsets and microphones, to relay messages quickly to a large audience.

 More intimate gatherings might be better served by consecutive interpreting.